janosgyerik/homepage/_posts/2013-06-20-building-reputation-on-stack-exchange-sites.markdown

 3. Devise question hunting strategies and combine them efficiently.
 I use the following basic strategies:
 <ul>
-	<li>Fast-read the <em>newest</em> tab (click on <em>Questions</em> if you don't see it), fishing for easy questions and try to be the first to answer.
+	<li>Fast-read the *newest* tab (click on *Questions* if you don't see it), fishing for easy questions and try to be the first to answer.
 New questions are very visible because they are on the front page.
 That also means you don't have much time to research to give a good answer.</li>
 	<li>Search by tags to find questions in your strongest subjects.
 Sometimes there are easy questions that dropped off the front page of newest questions.
 This can be very lucrative, as you are looking at questions in your strong area, and you have more time to research and give a good answer.</li>
 	<li>Only open questions with 0 or 1 answer.
 Often the first answer is not that great, and it's quite possible that you can do better.
 When there are 2 or more answers it becomes less and less likely that you can give a better answer.</li>
 	<li>If you are tired of one site, or while waiting for a new set of questions to accumulate, switch to another site.</li>